ponylang/ponyc/lib/README.md

 # Instructions for modifying lib/

+FIXME: `git subtree --fetch` shoud not default to getting tags because when you fetch tags they'll replace any existing tags of the same name.
+I assume this is because that is the default behavior of `git fetch`.
+Why can't tags have a name space like branches do?

 This directory contains third-party libraries and in order to make updating as easy as possible changes to the contents of any of the subdirectories should